Automatic Optical Satellite Data Processing Chain

 - automatic generation of user-oriented products (Change Detection; vegetation index NDVI; Change of NDVI).

-Modules are prepared in IDL and C++.
+Modules are prepared in IDL, Python and C++.
 The main control module and web viewer however are prepared in Java.
 The chain is triggered by the appearance of new satellite image on the dedicated FTP server.
 Immediately after processing all chain products are available to the end user via the web mapping application (note: from a single input image 5 final product are generated).
-The STORM processing chain is tailored to the extended area of Slovenia and to our national coordinate system D48 Gauss-Krüger, support to other regions/countries and coordinate systems is in plan.
+The chain currently supports several national coordinate systems and the global UTM system.

-– Poster Prototype of an Automatic Near Real-Time Satellite Image Processing Chain, presented on ESA/CNES Small Satellites Systems and Services – The 4S Symposium 2012 (June 4th-8th 2012, Portorož, Slovenia)
+Poster Prototype of an Automatic Near Real-Time Satellite Image Processing Chain, presented on ESA/CNES Small Satellites Systems and Services – The 4S Symposium 2012 (June 4th-8th 2012, Portorož, Slovenia) (click to enlarge)